-When we are having a tasting session I make a generous amount of the
+When we are having a tasting session I make a generous amount of one of the

-basic sauce.
+basic sauces.
 Then the only differences in flavour are from the differences

 may be varied.
-Cut back the vinegar if more yogurt is used.
+In basic sauce 1 cut back the vinegar if more yogurt is used.

 1/2 cup plain yogurt